About These Two Hands

 They are not things to gather dust, they are made to enjoy and use in your home, to make you smile when you wear them or share them with people.
 We don't need more stuff, but I believe in having a connection with what we surround ourselves with and I am passionate about supporting handmade and independent shops by buying less and buying better.

 Being lost in making something you love, in creating a design, is what true happiness is for me.
 I think we are all meant to use our hands to make, grow or create in some way and that side of me was buried for a long time, squashed by practicality, fear and the pressure to make money.
-But recently I decided to take the risk and start using my own two hands to create.
+But after the birth of my daughter, I decided to take the risk and start using my own two hands to create.

 Hands are incredible, hands do so much and communicate so much.
 As a musician, my hands have always played a huge role in my life and enabled me to write and perform for years.
 I broke both hands in nasty accident which was an acute reminder of how important my hands are to me.

 I think the idea behind These Two Hands has always been there, in my dreams, in those moments where if you had no responsibilities and didn't have to worry about money you would do what you really want.
 I have always been drawn to makers, artisans and craftspeople, I want to find out more about what inspires them and learn their stories.
 I left a corporate marketing job behind to set up my own consultancy and spent five years helping makers and craftspeople tell their stories which I loved.
 Many of those people invited me into their workshops and showed me their crafts, some taught me their crafts in exchange for my help with marketing.
 I spread the word to friends and family about them but I wanted to do more than that.